stijn-dejongh/lovecraft_public_domain/raw_converts/mys.md

     Chapter 9.

-Griggs was royally recieved at Ruralville, &amp; a dinner was given in honour of Henry Johns, Dahabea was made King of Madagascar., &amp; Brown was made Captain of his ship.
+Griggs was royally recieved at Ruralville, & a dinner was given in honour of Henry Johns, Dahabea was made King of Madagascar., & Brown was made Captain of his ship.

     THE END.